< Back to IoT Articles

 So where exactly are the problems?
 Like many IoT systems they reside in the implementation.

-On August 30 2018 the ICS-CERT released an advisory describing a large list of vulnerabilities found in the Philips e-Alert product (source).
-As the advisory outlines, there were nine major flaws found in the system.
-These flaws range in severity but "CLEARTEXT TRANSMISSION OF SENSITIVE INFORMATION" and "USE OF HARD-CODED CREDENTIALS" are likely the most critical ones (source).
+In August 2018, the ICS-CERT (now part of CISA) released an advisory describing a large list of vulnerabilities found in the Philips e-Alert product (source).
+As the advisory outlined, there were nine major flaws found in the system.
+These flaws ranged in severity but "CLEARTEXT TRANSMISSION OF SENSITIVE INFORMATION" and "USE OF HARD-CODED CREDENTIALS" were the most critical ones (source).

-The consequences of these vulnerabilities is up to speculation.
-The "CLEARTEXT TRANSMISSION OF SENSITIVE INFORMATION" issue for example, might enable attackers on the network to obtain the credentials and critical data of users of the system.
-This could allow the attacker to impersonate an authorized user of the system.
+The consequences of these vulnerabilities were concerning.
+The "CLEARTEXT TRANSMISSION OF SENSITIVE INFORMATION" issue, for example, could have enabled attackers on the network to obtain the credentials and critical data of users of the system.
+This could allow an attacker to impersonate an authorized user of the system.

 Response and Fixes